Skip to content

 Form: Flatness, Straightness, Circularity, Cylindricity

 Form tolerances control the shape of a single feature without referencing any datum.
 They answer: “Is this surface flat enough?
 Is this bore round enough?”
-Because no datum is involved, form controls describe the feature in isolation — the surface can be tilted or displaced, and the form tolerance only constrains its shape.
+Because no datum is involved, form controls describe the feature in isolation, so the surface can be tilted or displaced, and the form tolerance only constrains its shape.
 Per ASME Y14.5 Rule #1, the form of a feature of size is already bounded by its size tolerance; a separate form callout is only needed when the form requirement is tighter than what the size tolerance controls.

 Flatness